A clear introduction to motion graphic design: what it is, how it differs from animation, where you see it, and the tools behind it.

 8. Next Steps:

 Ready to get started with motion graphic design?
-Here are some additional resources you can consider:
+Here are some resources you can consider:

 - Watch this session by design veteran and AND's Academic Head, Prachi Mittal, and our Course Lead, Soumya Tiwari.